fuegovic/Starguard/README.md

 limit.

-**The webhook is optional and Starguard works without it.** Set no `GITHUB_WEBHOOK_SECRET` and the receiver is never registered; the periodic check above is then the only thing that notices a star changing, which is slower and costs one GitHub API request per 100 stargazers on every pass.
-Set it and most changes arrive for free, in seconds.
+**The webhook is optional and Starguard works without it.** Set no `GITHUB_WEBHOOK_SECRET` and the receiver is never registered.
+The periodic check is then the only automatic mechanism, and it works in one direction
+only: it **removes** the role from anyone who has left the stargazer listing, and it never grants one, so a member who stars after verifying has to sign in with GitHub again before the role can be claimed.
+It also costs one GitHub API request per 100 stargazers on every pass.
+Set the secret and both directions arrive on their own, in seconds and for free.

 The periodic check stays on either way.
 [GitHub does not automatically retry a failed